camlab-ethz/GEMS/README.md

 Precomputed datasets for **PDBbind CleanSplit**, the full **PDBbind database** (v.2020), and the **CASF benchmarks** are available on [Zenodo](https://doi.org/10.5281/zenodo.14260171).
 For details on the available datasets, refer to [GEMS Variants and Datasets](docs/GEMS_variants_and_datasets.md).

 * **Filtering Algorithm:**  <br />
 The filtering algorithm that created PDBbind CleanSplit is included in this repository.
-To run the algorithm, refer to [Filtering Instructions](docs/dataset_filtering.md).  <br />   <br />
+To run the algorithm, refer to [Filtering Instructions](docs/dataset_filtering.md).

+* **Pairwise Similarity Matrices for PDBbind:** <br />
+The pairwise Tanimoto similarities, TM-scores and pocket-aligned ligand RMSD values for all PDBbind complexes can be downloaded from Zenodo (https://doi.org/10.5281/zenodo.14260171).
+See [Filtering Instructions](docs/dataset_filtering.md). <br /> <br />

 ## Search Algorithm for Detecting Data Leakage
 Some deep-learning-based binding affinity prediction models are outperformed on the CASF benchmarks by a simple search algorithm.
 This algorithm identifies the most structurally similar training complexes in PDBbind and averages their affinities.
-The performance of this algorithm is significantly reduced when tested on PDBbind CleanSplit, a refined dataset specifically designed to eliminate data leakage into the CASF benchmark datasets.
-To test the performance of the search algorithm, navigate to the `PDBbind_search_algorithm/` directory and execute the following commands:
+The performance of this algorithm is significantly reduced when tested on PDBbind CleanSplit, a refined dataset specifically designed to eliminate data leakage into the CASF benchmark datasets. <br />
+To test the performance of the search algorithm, first download the precomputed similarity matrices and the index file from Zenodo (https://doi.org/10.5281/zenodo.14260171) and save them at the following location:
+- `PDBbind_data/similarity/pairwise_similarity_matrix/pairwise_similarity_compleses.json`
+- `PDBbind_data/similarity/pairwise_similarity_matrix/pairwise_similarity_tanimoto.hdf5`
+- `PDBbind_data/similarity/pairwise_similarity_matrix/pairwise_similarity_tm_scores.hdf5`
+- `PDBbind_data/similarity/pairwise_similarity_matrix/pairwise_similarity_rmsd_ligand.hdf5`

+Then, navigate to the `PDBbind_search_algorithm/` directory and execute the following commands:

 * **On original PDBbind:**
     ```